janek1842/Blackjack/README.md

 ## What are the rules :grey_question:

 The main goal for the player is to reach 21 points (blackjack) or to get as close as possible to this value but not to go beyond that!
 To do this, player is taking cards from the decks located in the middle of the table.
-Every card has its own value which are summed up for every user.
+Every card has its own value which is summed up for every user.
 Player has also possibility to pass the game to stop it.

 To add a bit more excitement, the game is being played for money.
 At the beginning players are betting for how much they want to play and this sum is added or taken from their overall money at the end (depending on their result).